 I read this book because I spent 3 weeks in Fiji with the NZ army in 1978.
 The country has two main cultures; the native Fijians and the Indians.
 Understandably this has caused tensions over the years as the native Fijians feel it is their country and the Indians, most of whom are 4th or more generation, understandably feel that it is also their country.
 Luckily they all seem to still get on relatively well.

 Himalaya: Trekking from Sikkim to Pakistan, by Ann Metcalfe & Doug Wilson, 1988

 I met Doug when I was doing my Army basic training at Burnham Military Camp and the following year we met up at Mt Ruapeau where I also met his girlfriend Ann.
 Both lovely people who a few years later did this incredible trip along the Himalaya mountain range.
 Sadly Doug died relatively young from cancer.

 The Stratford Inheritance, by Ian Church, 1990

 If you have a connection with Stratford in Taranaki and you would like to know more about the history of the town, this is the book for you.

 The Honourable East India Company, by John Keay, 1991

-All about the fantastic history of the traders who slowly took over the Indian subcontinent just because they wanted to make lots of money.
+All about the fantastic history of the traders who slowly took over the Indian subcontinent just because they wanted to make loads of money.

 The Radar Army, by Reg Batt, 1991